The concept of snackable content lacks clear parameters, so its meaning has become subjective.

 The content’s format makes it easier to consume and share.
 Six factors can make content snackable.
 Not all are required, but each is important:

 Does the article tell a story or sell a product?
-Even the most basic story framework (beginning, middle, and end) can help you in creating useful content
+Even the most basic story framework (beginning, middle, and end) can help you in creating useful content for the audience.

 A good headline grabs a reader’s attention—and Google’s.
 Timely headlines that conform to your editorial strategy are essential.